Victor Garrido Class of 2015

 Prior to Booth: Prior to Booth, I worked for two years at Endeavor, an organization dedicated to aiding high impact entrepreneurs in developing countries, and for two years at an infrastructure construction company.

-Activities: Member of Chicago Women in Business, Latin American Business Group, Investment Management Group, the Wine Club, and the Leadership and Influence Group.
+Activities: Member of Chicago Women in Business, Latin American Business Group, Investment Management Group, Wine Club, and Leadership and Influence Group.

 Career plans: I'm recruiting for investment management.

 Why did you choose to attend Chicago Booth?
 First, Chicago Booth's flexibility; the possibility to design a "tailor-made" MBA based on my needs was one of the program's main advantages.
 This will enable me to focus on specific courses that are highly relevant to my career goals.
 Secondly, the community; I couldn't wait to learn from the most renowned professors and exchange ideas with my classmates.
 I had been a close witness of the personal and professional transformation that students undergo and the way the MBA at Chicago Booth unlocks their potential.
 Experiencing that same growth and evolution is the main reason why I decided to attend Booth and be part of such an outstanding community.

 Use three adjectives to describe your experience at Chicago Booth: Enriching, life-changing, and fun.

 What do you consider a "must visit" place or "must do" activity in Chicago?
 Two years ago, I fell in love with the city by doing the Chicago Triathlon, the largest in the world.
 It is an incredible experience that allows you to get to know the city in a completely different way.
 The bike ride to Harper Center along the river is definitely a must, as is biking through the university campus - the best way to see it.
 The culinary life of Chicago is amazing, and Lollapalooza is a must.
 The standup comedy at Second City is a classic.